The value of unstructured data to CXOs

 It’s wise to assume there’s a gap between customer aspirations and what the current product or services are delivering to them in every business.
 This mindset helps businesses initiating creative business ideas and innovations.

 Analysing unstructured data is an untapped resource.
 Accordingly, you can newly innovate the current deliverables based on the data insights.

-3. Role of AI in identifying unstructured data
+The role of AI in identifying unstructured data

 People can’t read and interpret the sheer bulk of material available in an unbiased way.
 You would need to invest a lot of cash, energy, and time, you will also need to assure you can fully trust the results.
 A manual approach is not a practical way out.

 Let’s focus on text formats first, as this is likely to be the richest source of insight for most organisations.
 Artificial Intelligence (AI) can extract relevant information from unstructured sources.
 However, not all AI is the same.
 The systems best for analysis of written and spoken language employ advanced semantics and linguistic, cognitive technology – they have achieved what is named in the trade as Natural Language Understanding (NLU).

 Many of the other advanced tools are Natural Language Processing (NLP) based on applying statistical methods to test data to understand language patterns.
 The difference between Natural Language Understanding and Natural Language Processing is important to understand.

 Natural Language Processing (NLP) limitations